MicrosoftDocs/visualstudio-docs/docs/extensibility/ux-guidelines/per-monitor-awareness-extenders.md

 ---

 # Per-Monitor Awareness support for Visual Studio extenders

-Versions prior to Visual Studio 2019 had their DPI awareness context set to system aware, rather than a per-monitor DPI aware (PMA).
-Running in System awareness resulted in a degraded visual experience (e.g. blurry fonts or icons) whenever Visual Studio had to render across monitors with different scale factors or remote into machines with different display configurations (e.g. different Windows scaling).
+Versions prior to Visual Studio 2019 had their DPI awareness context set to system aware, rather than per-monitor DPI aware (PMA).
+Running in system awareness resulted in a degraded visual experience (e.g. blurry fonts or icons) whenever Visual Studio had to render across monitors with different scale factors or remote into machines with different display configurations (e.g. different Windows scaling).

-The DPI awareness context of Visual Studio 2019 is set as per-monitor aware, allowing Visual Studio to render according to the configuration of the display where it's hosted rather than a generic system defined configuration.
-Ultimately translating into a crisp UI for surface areas that implement PMA support.
+The DPI awareness context of Visual Studio 2019 is set as PMA, when the environment supports it, allowing Visual Studio to render according to the configuration of the display where it's hosted rather than a single system defined configuration.
+Ultimately translating into an always crisp UI for surface areas that support PMA mode.

 Refer to the [High DPI Desktop Application Development on Windows](https://docs.microsoft.com/windows/desktop/hidpi/high-dpi-desktop-application-development-on-windows) documentation for more information about the terms and overall scenario covered in this document.